 The group must contain a from, and at least one to group.

-parameter description
+The following parameters may be set:

-relative (flag) Coordinates are relative.

-dK (optional) Set the number of intermediate k -points such

-that the distance is at most dK (in 1/bohr).
+parameter description relative (flag) Coordinates are relative. dK (optional) Set the number of intermediate k -points such that the distance is at most dK (in $1/bohr$ ).